kwhite2/git/lessons.md

 ![Screen on GitHub where you enter your repository information](images/createrepo2.png)

 - Choose a name, such as `git-practice`.
+(This does _not_ need to match your folder name although it may be less confusing if you choose the same name here.)
 - Enter a description, such as `Test syllabus for learning Git and GitHub`.
 - Keep the `Public — Anyone can see this repository` selector checked.
+(If you choose the Private option, you will need additional steps, not covered in this workshop, to synchronize your GitHub repository with the folder on your computer.)
-- Do -not_ select `Initialize this repository with a README` since you will be importing an existing repository from your computer.
+- Do _not_ select `Initialize this repository with a README` since you will be importing an existing repository from your computer.
 - Click `Create repository`.

-You should end up inside your newly created git-practice repo.
+You should end up inside your newly created repository.
 It will look like a set of instructions that you might want to use to connect your GitHub repository to a local repository.

 The instructions we want consist of two lines underneath the heading `...or push an existing repository from the command line`.
 The hand in this screenshot points to where these directions are on the page: